Farmer Needlestick Injuries – Risk & Recommended Treatment

 Safe vaccination technique for sheep

-To assist with the identification of injectable and appropriate treatment the NCFH provides a Table of livestock injection products and highlights those that likely to cause more irritation
+To assist with the identification of injectable and appropriate treatment the NCFH provides a Table of livestock injection products and highlights those that likely to cause more irritation.

-Whilst due care has been taken with compiling this document it is not a complete list of all animal health products (vaccines, drenches, antibiotics and mineral supplements) that if accidentally self-administered have the potential to cause injury.
-No responsibility can be held by the authors for how this information is used and its outcomes.
-Readers should independently verify the recommendations contained in this document.
+Whilst due care has been taken with compiling this document it is not a complete list of all animal health products (vaccines, drenches, antibiotics and mineral supplements) that if accidentally self-administered have potential to cause injury.

 Health Professionals Alert